 - a.
 Uniform polos must be purchased from our ALFC Eagle Bookstore on campus.
 Shorts and pants may be purchased from ALFC Eagle Bookstore or other stores which sell uniform clothing.
-Shorts and pants must be identical to the look of our ALFC Eagle Bookstore.
-No 5-pocket (denim-type) or cargo pants are allowed. - b.
-Boys may not wear scarves or sunglasses. - c.
-Boys may wear sweatshirts bearing a UC Academy logo, ALFC logo (purchased from ALFC Eagle Bookstore), a sweatshirt from one of the junior high field trips, or a plain sweatshirt/jacket/sweater with appropriate imagery and messages, logos, embellishments, emblems, graphics, etc. (may not contain skulls, offensive language or content) - d.
+Shorts and pants must be identical to the look of our ALFC Eagle Bookstore. - b.
+Boys may wear grey, navy black or khaki colored pants/shorts. - c.
+Boys may not wear scarves or sunglasses. - d.
+Boys may wear sweatshirts bearing a UC Academy logo, ALFC logo (purchased from ALFC Eagle Bookstore), a sweatshirt from one of the junior high field trips, or a sweatshirt/jacket/sweater with appropriate imagery and messages, logos, embellishments, emblems, graphics, etc. (may not contain skulls, offensive language or content) - e.
 No accessory items (including, but not limited to, shoes, socks, or belts) may contain skulls or offensive content.